The majority of plagues to our health take place over a period of years and only inspire us to change when our lives are affected by a diagnosis.

 Unfortunately, there isn’t a single cause for any problem, making it increasingly difficult to find a ‘magic pill.’
 Instead, the many etiologies that cause disease need to be addressed, from diet and lifestyle, and then adding in supplements and potentially medications to heal.

-Supplemental solutions such as anti snoring devices can improve snoring, but determining the root cause of snoring and insomnia is also critical.
+Supplemental solutions such as anti snoring mouth guards can improve snoring, but determining the root cause of snoring and insomnia is also critical.

 Sleep is incredibly important to our well-being and health.
 Sleep allows hormones (e.g. thyroid, testosterone, estrogen, growth hormone) to restore and rejuvenate, reduces cortisol (stress hormone that very much contributes to weight gain), reduces sugar/carbohydrate cravings, improves mood, reduces risk of cardiovascular disease, helps you live longer, and improves our ability to grow muscle by burning more calories at rest.